 - Mr. Moquin’s patience and my persistence paid off.

 While I never grew into a “good wrestler”, by my senior year I was Varsity starter.
 A below average one, yes, but a legitimate Varsity starter.
-Wrestling is a tough sport.
-And to this day I remain proud that, of the dozen novice sophomores who came out for wrestling in the fall of 1987, I was the only one who was still on the team in the spring of 1990.
+Wrestling is tough.
+And to this day I remain proud that, of the dozen novice sophomores who came out for wrestling in the fall of 1987, I was the only one who was still on the team as a senior in the spring of 1990.

 - The others had found the sport too demanding and quit.

-Perhaps, not incoincidentally, it was at this same time that I started actively following the Steelers, at least as actively as someone could do in suburban Maryland before in those pre-Internet days.
+Perhaps, not incoincidentally, it was at this same time that I returned to actively following the Steelers, at least as actively as someone could do in suburban Maryland before in those pre-Internet days.

 - My dad supported my foray into wrestling, even if he never quite understood why I was so devoted to it.